 The Irish Rover

-Amidst the indie rock clubs and cutting edge boutiques of South Broadway, you’ll encounter this relaxed and friendly pub.
+Amidst the indie rock clubs and cutting edge boutiques of South Broadway, you'll encounter the Irish Rover, a relaxed and friendly pub.
 Enjoy a pint or two, chat with the locals, sit by the fire place or on your high stool at the bar.
 International sports fans love the Rover for its six large televisions, playing rousing football (European-style, of course) games.